imsujinpark/blog/aboutme.md

 # subtitle:
 ---

 My name is Sujin Park.
-I'm a software engineer with a focus on web development seeking a deeper understanding of how things work under the hood.
+SI'm a software engineer with a focus on web development seeking a deeper understanding of how things work under the hood.
-Currently working on LMS (Learning Management System) Solutions based on an open-source project called [Canvas LMS](https://github.com/instructure/canvas-lms)
+I'm currently working on web solutions based on an open-source project.
-Feel free to reach out to me if you have any questions or just want to chat!
+Feel free to reach out to me if you have any questions or just waSnt to chat!

 ## Experience

 ### Jan 2023 - Present
-**Software Engineer** @[Xinics Inc.](https://www.xinics.com/)'s Tech Team
+**Software Engineer** @[Xinics Inc.](https://www.xinics.com/)'s Platform Technology Team

 Xinics provides LMS (Learning Management System) solutions based on Canvas LMS (an open-source project) to universities and academic institutions.

 I, as a Full Stack Developer, is fully designing and implementing new features (front end, back end, testing, deployment...) on a client-by-client basis.

 The technology stack involves mainly: